Find My Why.

 Run the Numbers

 Ready to see how much you can afford to buy?
 Play with Bloom's mortgage calculator to run your own numbers and see what's possible for you.
-Be sure to study up on all the down payment and assistance programs to be sure you're getting the full benefits you're entitled to.
+Be sure to study up on all the down payment and assistance programs to be sure you're getting the full benefits you're entitled to, or check out Fannie Mae's Closing Cost Calculator to estimate expenses.

 To see how much money you could save by buying a home instead of renting, check out theEssentIQ Calculator from the private company Essent Mortgage Insurance.